 Thoughts of suicide can sneak up on some people when they are not expecting it.
 For others, they can come and go and still for others, they always seem to be in the back or front of their mind.

-The last thing that most people expect is that they will run out of reasons to live.
-But if you are experiencing suicidal thoughts, you need to know that you’re not alone.
-By some estimates, as many as one in six people will become seriously suicidal at some point in their lives.
+If you are experiencing suicide-related thoughts, you need to know that you’re not alone.
+By some estimates, as many as one in six people will think seriously about suicide at some point in their lives.